rtCamp/Frappe-Manager/docs/guides/fmx.md

     fmx restart
     ```

-    Workers stop picking up new jobs, fmx waits for all current jobs to finish, then restarts.
-No job is lost.
+    Workers stop picking up new jobs, fmx waits for the jobs in flight to finish, then restarts.
+A job that outlasts the deadline aborts the restart instead of being interrupted.

 === "Fast (dev)"